matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 configuration error if there are allowed rooms with no participating authorised servers.

-A chosen resident homeserver might also be unable to issue invites, in this case it should return an error response with HTTP status code of 400 and an `errcode` of `M_CANNOT_ALLOW`.
+A chosen resident homeserver might also be unable to issue invites; in this case it should return an error response with HTTP status code of 400 and an `errcode` of `M_CANNOT_ALLOW`.
 The joining server should attempt to join via another resident homeserver.